josiahfee/bug-free-octo-dollop/proposal.md

 2. Output: List of features that Spotify uses in its recommendation selection algorithm, Graphing feature value over time.
 //Describe the output your program will produce.
 Include and example format of the output produced.

-3. Input: Describe the data that is needed to solve your problem.
-Include an example format of the input data.
+3. Input: nclude an example format of the input data.
 Our input would be Spotify's generated playlist.
 We can get metadata from this playlist using Spotify's API and Lyric Genius's API.
 We would have the user enter a feature constraint and the size of the playlist it wants spotify to generate.
 For example, the user could input "songs less than 120 BPM" as a feature constraint, and 100 as the size of the playlist it wants Spotify to generate.
+Example: User: "songs less than 120", 2.
+Spotify: "Hurt, Johnny Cash""Billy Jean, Michael Jackson" (Spotify keeps returning playlists until generated playlist matches feature constraints."

 4. User Interface: We will create this UI where the user will select a feature to look for, then hit 'Start' and it will run in the background while the user uses Spotify.
 The program will run in the background and collecty datat from the music that the user listens to.
 It will collect information on whether a user likes, skips, searches, or adds a song to a playlist and